MATTHEW 5:31,32 – SAY, WHAT?

 Society at large and Christians in particular have discarded God’s Word as their Guiding Principal, and as the divorce rate in America has climbed to 50%, the damage being done to future generations in incalculable.

-(NOTE: The following are excerpts are from “https://www.focusonthefamily.com/marriage/how-could-divorce-affect-my-kids/ website)
+(NOTE: The following are excerpts are from Focus on the family – How could divorce affect my kids? website)

 Life expectancies for divorced men and women are significantly lower than for married people (who have the longest life expectancies).